muety/telepush/README.md

 If you develop those thoughts further, this could potentially __replace any kind of e-mail notifications__ - be it the message that someone has answered to your __forum post__, your favorite game is __now on sale at Steam__, and so on.
 It's __lightweight and easy__, unlike e-mails that have way too much overhead.

 ## How to run it?
 You can either set up your own instance or use mine, which is running at [https://apps.muetsch.io/middleman](https://apps.muetsch.io/middleman).
-The hosted instance only allows for a maxmimum of 240 requests per recipient per day.
+The hosted instance only allows for a maximum of 240 requests per recipient per day.
 If you want to set this up on your own, do the following.
 You can either run the bot in long-polling- or webhook mode.
 For production use the latter option is recommended for [various reasons](https://core.telegram.org/bots/webhooks).
 However, you'll need a server with a static IP and s (self-signed) SSL certificate.
 1. Make sure you have the Go >= 1.13 installed.
 2. `export GO111MODULE=on`
 3. `go get github.com/n1try/telegram-middleman-bot`